Pylons/pyramid/docs/narr/configuration.rst

    cat myfile

-Now he has his answer.
+The contents of ``myfile`` are now printed on the user's behalf.

 :mod:`repoze.bfg` is very much like this inexperienced UNIX user as it uses :term:`traversal` against an object graph.
-In this analogy, we can map the ``cat`` program to the :mod:`repoze.bfg` concept of a :term:`view callable`.
-The file being operated on in this analogy is the :term:`context` object.
+In this analogy, we can map the ``cat`` program to the :mod:`repoze.bfg` concept of a :term:`view callable`: it is a program that can be run against some :term:`context`.
+The file being operated on in this analogy is the :term:`context` object; the context is the "last object found" in a traversal.
 The directory structure is the object graph being traversed.
 The act of progressively changing directories to find the file as well as the handling of a ``cd`` error as a stop condition is analogous to :term:`traversal`.

 Here's an image that depicts the :mod:`repoze.bfg` traversal process graphically as a flowchart: